gabrielpgagne/pynq-zybo-z720/README.md

 You can connect a USB cable to the Zybo-Z7-20 to access its serial port.
 On the host-side, 2 `/dev/ttyUSB*` devices should have been created by ZZ720.
 Access the second one and press the PS-SRST button.
 You should see logs and eventually land in a console.

 From now, you can configure the _IP address_, install packages, etc with your ZZ720.
-I also recommend setting up SSH and doing remote development with VSCode !
+I also recommend setting up SSH and doing remote development with VS Code !

-Albeit unrelated to the build process, if you need high-performance access to PYNQ (aka not using Python), I recommend the [PYNQ API](https://github.com/mesham/pynq_api) which allows you to use PYNQ from C. Together with Python's CFFI, it makes for a great combo.
+Albeit unrelated to the build process, if you need high-performance access to PYNQ (aka not using Python), I used with great success the [PYNQ API](https://github.com/mesham/pynq_api), which allows you to interact with the PL from C. Together with Python's CFFI, it makes for a great combo.

 ## Notes